cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 :::tip Changing the color of a spectrum

-You can change the color of the spectrum by clicking the colored square in the line for the spectrum.
+You can change the color of the spectrum by clicking the colored square in the line of the spectrum.
 In the appearing window, you can select a different color.
 For 2D experiments, the colors for the negative and positive cross-peaks are selectable as well.

 :::